Special offer

 There is no standard legal definition of full-time or part-time employment in Canada, not even in the Canada Labour Code.
 The definition of these terms usually depends on employer-specific policies or collective agreements.
 In general, full-time employment is considered to be 30–40 hours worked per week, while part-time employment is anything less than 30 hours per week.

-Full-time employees are generally considered to be “permanent” employees, in that their position is guaranteed until they are laid off or terminated.
-Full-time employees can also work on a contract or a temporary basis.
-In these cases, their entitlements and your obligations might be spelled out in an employment contract or other terms of employment.
+Full-time employees may be working in a permanent role, or they can also work on a contract or a temporary basis.
+In each case, their entitlements and your obligations might be outlined in an employment contract or other terms of employment.

 Part-time vs. full-time compensation and benefits

-Full-time and part-time employees typically earn different rates of compensation and benefits.
+Full-time and part-time employees typically receive different compensation and benefits.
 Full-time employees generally earn a fixed salary or hourly wage that reflects their consistent work schedule and level of involvement with the company.
 They might also qualify for overtime pay if it is stipulated in their contract.
-Part-time workers often do not qualify for overtime, but their wages might still match that of their full-time equivalent.
+Part-time workers often do not qualify for overtime, but their wages might still match those of their full-time equivalent.

 Full-time employees also typically receive extended health benefits, such as coverage for paramedical practitioners, dental and vision care.
 Part-time employees often don’t qualify for these benefits, although they may still contribute to and receive some level of benefits coverage—just at a lower tier than their full-time counterparts.
 Full-time employees also earn more vacation time and are entitled to paid sick leave.
-In many provinces, employment standards often require you to offer a minimum of two weeks of paid vacation for full-time employees.
+The amount of paid vacation employees are entitled to varies by province and territory, but employers are typically required to offer a minimum of two weeks of paid vacation for full-time employees.
 Full-time employees may also have access to employer-sponsored pension plans or matching contributions to Registered Retirement Savings Plans (RRSPs).

 Part-time vs. full-time job security and career advancement